Gflei/artech2025-interactive-examples/README.md

   - color map: hot
   - useWebWorker: true
   - maxCanvasWidth: 4000 (tiling for performance)
-- Waveform is fully hidden and rendered in a separate `div` with `display: none`

 ## Performance Notes

 - Uses Web Workers for FFT computation
 - Canvas tiling prevents oversized canvases on long files
-- Labels enabled; disable if you need additional performance on low-end devices

 ## Troubleshooting